TCSI-Consulting/DKIM-Exchange-Enable-Disable-Script/README.md

 According to the Updating Settings for DKIM-Exchange (https://github.com/Pro/dkim-exchange/wiki/Updating-Upgrading) you must open the Executable, go to Configure, and disable the DKIM Signer Transport Agent before updating an Exchange Server with DKIM-Exchange installed on it.

 I created these two scripts to automate the process of disabling the Transport Agent.
+The scripts can then be run on schedule before and after maintenance windows.

 NOTE:  Has to be run from an elevated PowerShell or Exchange Management Shell, but will run from either as PowerShell imports the Exchange Modules